SimulPiscator/AirSane/README.md

 Apple's Image Capture.

 Images are encoded on-the-fly during acquisition, keeping memory/storage demands low.
-Designed to run on a Raspberry Pi or similar device.
+Thus, AirSane will run fine on a Raspberry Pi or similar device.
-Authentication and secure communication are not supported.

 AirSane has been developed by reverse-engineering the communication protocol implemented in Apple's AirScanScanner client
 (macos 10.12.6, `/System/Library/Image Capture/Devices/AirScanScanner.app`).

+Authentication and secure communication are not supported.

 If you are looking for a powerful SANE web frontend, AirSane may not be for you.
 You may be interested in [phpSANE](https://sourceforge.net/projects/phpsane) instead.